UrFavGeeMajor/intern_repo/README.md

 ### 2025.08.12

 **🎯 Short-term Goal:**
-1. Make a 50 Slide PPT [Go To GitHub Folder](https://github.com/petrajoyd/intern_repo/tree/2026-Spring-MS-Petrajoy_Davidson/slide_draft)
+1. Milestone 4: Make a 50 Slide PPT [Go To GitHub Folder](https://github.com/petrajoyd/intern_repo/tree/2026-Spring-MS-Petrajoy_Davidson/slide_draft)
 2. Collect all study notes, diagrams, and references from daily work sessions.
 3. Upload each day’s notes to the GitHub repository in chronological order.
 4. Add links to each hourly task in the Trello cards for traceability.